alexpung/UK-Investment-tax-calculator/README.md

 1. Interactive Brokers Flex queries only for the moment.

 ## Can broker X statements be supported?
-The system is designed to accomodate new parsers of different statement files convertiable to a string (or bytestream?)
+The system is designed to accomodate new parsers of different statement files convertiable to a string (or bytestream?).
-Anyone interested can implement a new parser implementing ITaxEventFileParser. https://github.com/alexpung/UK-Investment-tax-calculator/tree/master/BlazorApp-Investment%20Tax%20Calculator/Parser/InteractiveBrokersXml
+Anyone interested can implement a new parser implementing ITaxEventFileParser.
+https://github.com/alexpung/UK-Investment-tax-calculator/tree/master/BlazorApp-Investment%20Tax%20Calculator/Parser/InteractiveBrokersXml

 ## Current functionality
-####Parsed trade type:
+#### Parsed trade type:
 1. Trades:
     1. Stock orders
 2. Dividend income
     1. Dividend cash income
     2. Witholding tax paid
     3. Dividend in Lieu.
 3. Corporate actions
     1. Forward split only

 #### Pending implementation
 FX, Futures (not sure if I want to handle delivery calculation.....)
 More corporate actions
 Viewing your imported trade in a separate table.
 Add missing trade and export it.
 Tests and feedback are welcome, bugs are to be expected.

-####Output files
+#### Output files
 1. Dividend summary by year.
 2. Trade summary by year and trade details.
 3. Section104 histories showing changes in the pool over time.